Legacy Benefits

 Jobseeker’s Allowance

-Jobseeker's Allowance (JSA) was the main unemployment benefit prior to the introduction of Universal Credit.
-Like ESA, it could be claimed as both a contribution and income-based benefit.
-To continue to receive JSA jobseekers have to be working less than 16 hours per week and both available for and actively seeking employment.
+Jobseeker's Allowance (JSA) was the main unemployment benefit prior to the introduction of Universal Credit (UC).
+Like Employment and Support Allowance (ESA), it could be claimed as both a contribution and income-based benefit.

 Tax Credits